kolenaIO/kolena/docs/metrics/average-precision.md

 ---
-description: Detailed guide on the average precision metric for ML tasks
+description: How to calculate and interpret average precision for ML tasks
 ---

 # Average Precision